-House B benefits from an easement, in this case a right of way from the access road across the land of house A. So house B enjoys the benefit of the easement and is the dominant tenement, whereas house A suffers the burden of the easement and is the servient tenement.
+fig 3.3 House B benefits from an easement, in this case a right of way from the access road across the land of house A.

-Study figure 3.4.
+SELF CHECK QUESTION 5 Study figure 3.4.
 Which section of the drain needs an easement?
 Explain why.

+fig 3.4 Compare your answer with the one given at the end of this section.
 Because easements are legal interests attaching to the land, they are passed from one owner to the other.
-The existence of an easement may have valuation consequences for the land benefitted or affected by the easement.
-For example, the existence of a right of way across the garden of a house may be undesirable and reduce the value of the property suffering the burden of the right of way, but may enhance the value of the property benefitting from the right of way.
+The existence of an easement may have valuation consequences for the land affected by the easement.
+For example, the existence of a right of way across the garden of a house may be undesirable and reduce the value of the property, equally the benefit of an easement may increase the value of the property.
+Freehold Covenants We said earlier that an easement is a legal interest and gives the owner of the land benefiting from the easement the right to do something on or over the land of someone else.
+A freehold covenant is an equitable interest because, unlike an easement, it owes its origins to equity.
+A freehold covenant can be restrictive (or negative) or can be positive.
+It allows someone with the benefit of the freehold which is restrictive to stop the owner of other land from using that land in some way.